PLJean/django-flashcard/README.md

 # Django-Flashcard

 This is a configurable flashcard application for Django with very easy installation.
+Installation instructions are below (after images).

 Here's the a blank version of the [web app](http://patrickjean.me/flashcard).
 This is what you'll get when you first install the app.